tc39/proposal-resizablearraybuffer/README.md

 ## FAQ and design rationale tradeoffs

+### What happened to `transfer()`?
+It used to be here.

+It has been separated into its [own proposal](https://github.com/syg/proposal-arraybuffer-transfer) to further explore the design space.

 ### Why not retrofit all `ArrayBuffer`s to be resizable?

 Retrofitting the single-parameter `ArrayBuffer` instead of adding an explicit opt-in overload is hard because of both language and implementation concerns: